 Disclaimer: Harry Potter and all of the characters are owned by J.K.
 Rowling.
 Professor Sheridan and a few other characters in here are mine, though.

+Her student sighed.
 "I know, Professor Sheridan.
 Honestly, I had toyed with the idea of actually setting up such an experiment and playing it out so to speak for my final project."

 "Hmm."
 Professor Sheridan tapped her finger against her lips as she nodded, thinking on it for a moment.
 "Well, it could be interesting, I think.
 And it's certainly a rather inventive project.
 Definitely fresh.
-Not to mention ambitious, but then again I'd expect nothing less from a Slytherin."
+Not to mention ambitious, but then again I'd expect nothing less from a Snake."
 She smiled at the younger woman.
 "You could see firsthand how your coworkers would react to such a scenario.
 See actual student responses.
 And your school could benefit greatly from the knowledge you procured."

 "Exactly.
-Only I'd need a willing adolescent couple, Professor, and honestly I'm not sure I could talk one of my students into it.
+Only I'd need a willing adolescent couple, and honestly I'm not sure I could talk one of my students into it.
 That, and I'd clearly need an extension if I'm to pull it off."

-Two hours later, Aurora Sinistra walked into her rooms that she shared with her husband of three years.
+Two hours later, Aurora Sinistra walked into her rooms she shared with her husband of three years.
 She caught his look as he sat at the table reading the Daily Prophet, sitting in the same position as he had before she left.
 She only laughed, quickly removing her outer robes and hanging them beside his.

 "I take it by your good mood that class went well today?" he drawled, raising an eyebrow.